venaturum/gurobi_matrix_revisited/README.md

 The models are implemented using [*gurobipy*](https://pypi.org/project/gurobipy/), in particular the matrix API (it is only fitting in this context)!

-Two heuristics are provided for producing an initial solution, both based on linear regression with [*scikit-learn*](https://scikit-learn.org).
+Two heuristics are provided for producing an initial solution, both based on LP rounding, but implemented via linear regression with [*scikit-learn*](https://scikit-learn.org).

 A comparison of results over a set of randomly generated problem instances can be found in */matrix_revisited/notebooks/analysis.ipynb*